Conditional quantile sequential estimation for stochastic codes: Main results

-We can notice that the constant $C_9(x, \alpha, d)$ depends on $x$ only through $C_g(x)$ and $M(x)$.
-Nevertheless, often in practice, $C_g(x)$ and $M(x)$ do not really depend on $x$ (see for example Subsection 3.1).
+Notice that the constant $C_9(x, \alpha, d)$ depends on $x$ only through the lower bound $C_g(x)$ and the smoothness parameter $M(x)$.
+Often, $C_g(x)$ and $M(x)$ do not really depend on $x$ (see for example Subsection 3.1).
 In these cases (or when we can easily find a bound of $C_g(x)$ and $M(x)$ which do not depend on $x$), our result is uniform in $x$.
-Then, it is easy to deal with the integrated mean square error and conclude that
+Then, it is easy to deal with the integrated mean squared error and conclude that

-When $\alpha$ increases to 1, we try to estimate extremal quantile. $C_2(x, \alpha)$ becomes smaller and then $C_9(x, \alpha, d)$ increases.
-The bound gets worst.
-We can easily understand this phenomenon because when $\alpha$ is big, we have a small probability to sample on the right of the quantile, and the algorithm is then less powerful.
+When $\alpha$ increases to 1, we try to estimate an extremal quantile.
+Then, $C_2(x, \alpha)$ becomes smaller and then $C_9(x, \alpha, d)$ increases: the bound deteriorates.
+This is because when $\alpha$ is large, the probability to sample on the right side of the quantile is small and the algorithm is less accurate.

-Let us now comment the dependency on the dimension $d$.
-The constant $C_9(x, d, alpha)$ decreases when the dimension $d$ increases.
-Nevertheless, this decreasing is too small to balance the behaviour of the rate of convergence which is in $n^{\frac{-1}{1+d}}$.
-This is an example of the curse of dimensionality.
+Let us now comment on the dependency on the dimension $d$.
+The constant $C_9(x, d, \alpha)$ decreases when the dimension $d$ increases.
+Nevertheless, this tendency to decrease is too small to balance the behavior of the rate of convergence which is in $n^{\frac{-2}{1+d}}$, an illustration of the well-known curse of dimensionality.

 \textbf{Comment on the rank $\mathbf{N_4(x, \alpha, d)}$.} This rank is the maximum of four ranks.
 There are two kinds of ranks.
 The ranks $(N_i)_{i \ne 0}$ depend on constants of the problem but are reasonably small, because the largest of them is the rank after which exponential terms are smaller than power of $n$ terms, or smaller power of $n$ terms are smaller than bigger power of $n$ terms.
-They are then often inferior to $N_0$ in practice.
-We only need this rank to find optimal parameters (and at this stage our reasoning is no more non-asymptotic).
+They often appear to be much smaller than $N_0$, which tends to be the limiting factor relevant for identifying optimal parameters (and at this stage the reasoning is no longer non-asymptotic).

 The rank $N_0$ is completely different.
 It was introduced in the first theorem because we could not deal with $a_n(x)$ directly.
-In fact it is the rank after which the deviation inequality, allowing us to use $b_n(x)$, is true.
-It depends on the gap between $\epsilon$ and $1- \beta$.
-The optimal $\epsilon$ to obtain the rate of convergence of the previous corollary is $\epsilon= 1 - \beta + \eta_{\epsilon}$ with $\eta_{\epsilon}$ as small as possible.
-The constant $\eta_{\epsilon}$ appears on the rank $N_0$ and also on the rate of convergence (let us suppose that $N_4=N_0$ which is the case most of time)
+In fact it is the rank after which the deviation inequality, allowing us to use $b_n(x)$, is guaranteed to hold.
+It depends on the gap between $\zeta$ and $1- \beta$.
+The optimal $\zeta$ to obtain the rate of convergence of the previous corollary is $\zeta= 1 - \beta + \eta_{\zeta}$ with $\eta_{\zeta}$ as small as possible.
+The constant $\eta_{\zeta}$ appears on the rank $N_0$ and also on the rate of convergence (under the assumption that $N_4=N_0$ which is the case most of time)